 On the positive side, the FERC commissioners lauded Wolak, his analysis, and his remarks on the panel.
 Wolak said somewhat emphatically that the nature of California's market structure makes it impossible to single out a single participant as the culprit.
 He also stated all market participants are simply acting in their own self-interest, consistent with the screwed incentives embedded in California’s flawed structure.

+Continue to oppose CPUC investigation into wholesale markets and advocate that CPUC defer jurisdiction to FERC.
+Prepare to oppose any potential “findings” by the CPUC that discover any wrong doing by generators/scheduling coordinators.

 SITUATION—FERC must respond to the political pressures of California and has indicated that it is likely to do so in November.